GuyKahlon/RxSwiftPlayground/README.md

 **Conclusions**

 Hopefully this this tutorial has given you a good introduction to Functional Reactive Programing and basic knowledge of how to start with RxSwift\RxCocoa, and that will help you to integrate this framework into your own application.
-The main goal of Rx is to make your code cleaner and easier to understand.
 If you'd like to learn more about RxSwift, your first step should be the [RxSwift README and the documentation on GitHub] (https://github.com/ReactiveX/RxSwift).

 Thanks and Good Luck